NASA EONET layer

 Recent NASA EONET source records, shown as a simple public-data layer.

-Use this page to read the Natural Events layer by itself.
-The map focuses on recent NASA EONET records from selected categories, with notes that keep source context separate from alerts or local safety decisions.
+Use this page to focus on Natural Events.
+The map shows recent NASA EONET records from selected categories, with notes about category, timing, and marker precision.

 Record map